Welcome to Great St Mary's

 The University Church, Cambridge

-Great St Mary's is an open and inclusive Christian community in pursuit of Truth.
+As a community of worship, prayer, welcome and witness, Great St Mary’s Church seeks to promote the Gospel of Christ in Cambridge and in the wider world.
+We strive to be an inclusive and growing church, bound together by faith, love and mutual support, respecting and advocating for all people and our environment.
 Our foundations were laid in 1010, and we have been the University Church since 1209.
 We are a spiritual home for the University and the City of Cambridge, a Church of England parish in the Diocese of Ely, and a destination for visitors from around the world.
 We are also a Living Wage Employer, and a Silver-Award Eco Church.

 We'd love to hear from you.
 And if you want to be the first to know what's happening, sign up for our regular newsletter.